dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 # Wasm/WASI tasks in MSBuild
-Exploration of using Wasm/WASI to create sandboxed [Tasks in MSBuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-tasks) using non-dotnet Wasm/WASI compatible language.
+Exploration of using Wasm/WASI to create sandboxed [Tasks in MSBuild](https://learn.microsoft.com/visualstudio/msbuild/msbuild-tasks) using non-dotnet Wasm/WASI compatible language.

 ## Stories
 Currently MSBuild tasks have unrestricted access to resources (filesystem, network, environment variables), Wasm/WASI runtimes provide a way to sandbox tasks (all access to resources has to be specified).
 Sandboxing is useful from a security perspective if someone wanted to run a task from an untrusted source without decompiling and analyzing it.

 Today a MSBuild task = .NET class.
 We want to enable users to write a task in another language.
 This feature includes designing how tasks will communicate with MSBuild if they're running out of the .NET runtime.
-Ecosystems that support the Wasm/WASI development features we need are Rust and C/C++.
+Ecosystems that support the Wasm/WASI development features are: Rust and C/C++ at the moment, with ongoing development in Go and others.

 ## Terminology and context
 -  **WebAssembly (abbreviated Wasm)**